-- Risk Policies, Methodologies/Standards and Procedures/Process Guidelines: Well-defined risk management policies by risk type provide the principles by which the Bank manages risks.
+- Risk Frameworks, Policies, Methodologies/Standards and Procedures/Process Guidelines: Frameworks provide broad objectives and overarching risk management architecture for managing risks.
+Well-defined risk management policies by risk type provide the principle by which the Bank manages risks.
 Methodologies/Standards provide specific directions that help support and enforce policies.
-Procedures/Process Guidelines provide more detailed guidance to assist the implementation of policies. - People: Attracting the right talents and skills is key to ensuring a well-functioning EWRM framework.
-The banking organisation has to continuously evolve and proactively respond to the increasing complexity of business operations, as well as the economic and regulatory environments.

-Technology and Data: Appropriate technology and sound data management support risk management activities.
+Procedures/Process Guidelines provide more detailed guidance to assist the implementation of policies. - People: Since the banking organisation must constantly adapt to respond to the increasing complexity of business operations, as well as the economic and regulatory environments, capable and skilled personnel are key factor in ensuring that the EWRM framework is implemented effectively and achieves its objectives. - Technology and Data: The Bank will leverage appropriate data management and technology to support risk management activities.

-The Bank focuses on sound and effective risk management principles to ensure not only the financial soundness and integrity, but also sustainability of the organisation and that returns must be commensurate with risks taken.
-The risks to which a bank is particularly exposed in the conduct of businesses are credit risk, market risk, liquidity risk, operational risk and strategic risk.
+The Bank is committed to adopting sound and effective risk management principles to ensure not only the financial soundness and integrity, but also sustainability of the organisation and that returns must be commensurate with risks undertaken.
+In conducting its business, the Bank faces.

-With regard to the risk management governance and oversight, the Board has appointed the Board Risk and Compliance Committee (BRCC), comprised of members who are all Board members, directly reporting to the Board to ensure that risk management is independent, more effective, and responsible for all types of risks, including compliance risk.
+In overseeing risk management, the Board has established the Board Risk and Compliance Committee (BRCC), which is composed of members selected from the Board and directly reporting to the Board.
+This ensures that risk oversight is independent, more effective, and accountable for all types of risks, including compliance risk.

-In addition, the Board has appointed the Risk Management Committee (RMC), directly reporting to the BRCC, to oversee various risk areas and any related matters, such as credit risk, operational risk, reputation risk, capital risk (to comply with Basel regulatory requirements), and etc. The RMC is composed of members with relevant and seasoned experience and expertise.
-Its key responsibilities are to review and give recommendation to the BRCC and the Board on risk management policies and frameworks, as well as establish a corresponding governance structure which would ensure that not only risks are managed efficiently and effectively, but also decisions are made in a transparent manner.
-Moreover, the Asset Quality Committee (AQC) has been appointed by the BRCC with responsibilities to review and/or give recommendation for approval on debt resolution plan for troubled debt or debt with signs of deterioration to the Board/relevant committee (where necessary), as well as approve and concur on proposals of and provision for non-retail debtors with problems or signs of deterioration.
+In addition, the Board has established the Risk Management Committee (RMC), which reports directly to the BRCC, to oversee various types of risks and related matters, such as credit risk, operational risk, reputation risk, capital risk (to ensure compliance with Basel regulatory requirements), etc. The RMC comprises members with expertise, knowledge, and experience in relevant fields.
+Its key responsibilities are to review and give recommendations to the BRCC and the Board on risk management policies and frameworks, as well as establish a corresponding governance structure to ensure risks are managed efficiently and effectively, with transparent decision-making processes.
+Furthermore, the BRCC has established the Asset Quality Committee (AQC), tasked with reviewing and/or providing recommendations for approval on the management of troubled or potentially troubled debts to the Board/relevant committee (where necessary), as well as approving and concurring on proposals and provisioning plans for non-retail debtors with problems or signs of deterioration.

-Risk Management Unit has been established to act as a catalyst for the development and maintenance of sound risk management policies, strategies and procedures within the Bank.
-It provides functional support to the BRCC, the RMC, the Credit Committee (CC), and Risk Management sub-committees, and assists the management in managing risks inherent to the Bank and its businesses.
-Risk Management Unit is independent from other business units involved in risk taking transactions or activities.
-In addition, Special Assets Management Team has been established under Risk Management Unit to take charge of managing impaired loans, as well as providing advice to customers who, if not managed properly, may turn into impaired loans.
+The Risk Management Unit has been established to develop and oversee appropriate policies, strategies, and processes for risk management within the Bank.
+It also supports the functions of the BRCC, the RMC, the Credit Committee (CC), and sub-committees under the RMC, as well as assists the management in managing risks inherent to the Bank and its business operations.
+The Risk Management Unit operates independently from other business units involved in risk-related transactions or activities.
+In addition, Special Assets Management Team has been established under the Risk Management Unit to manage impaired loans, and provide advisory services to customers who, without proper management, may become impaired loans.